-Cosmetics, paint and even food – many everyday products begin as fossil raw materials and therefore contribute to climate change.
+Cosmetics, paints and even food – many everyday products – are today produced from fossil raw materials and thus contribute to climate change.
 But there are alternatives.
-SEKAB produces green chemicals with much lower carbon footprints that will help wean us from oil dependency.
+Sekab can manufacture bio-based chemicals with minimal climate impact and deliver the technology that enables other producers to convert.